someStranger8/ping-flood/README.md

 # ping-flood

-a ddos attack tool that is simple but powerful
+a ddos attack tool that is simple but powerful you can take down a windows server with this